 The old layout of this master bathroom had a wall and door separating the vanity and the shower/toilet area.
 There was also a small cabinet storage next to the toilet.
 We removed the wall and cabinet and, well, basically everything else.
 Next we framed out a door, this helped it feel a lot less 70’s.
 Though it’s not huge, we used some large mirrors to help the space feel bigger than it is.

 We mixed two Delta Faucet collections to get our ideal look for the fixtures.
 For a bold feel, we went with the Matte Black finish.
 The Zura Single Handle Bathroom Faucet perfectly captures a contemporary and geometric look.
-As a complement, we also chose the Zura Bath Collection for our towel hooks and towel bar.
+As a complement, we also chose these towel hooks and towel bar.
 We love their modern, clean feel.

-The shower trim from the Pivotal Bath Collection is really striking.
+The shower trim from Delta is really striking.
 Since we knew we would do a glass enclosure, we wanted the shower fixture to it make a strong statement, which the raincan definitely does.
 Plus, the handle has this cool feature where you can turn a separate handle to set the water to the temperature you like (extra hot, please), so next time you get in there’s no working to find that magic spot, you just climb in and it’s already at your perfect temp.
 I mean, whoa.
 I also love this product because the H2Okinetic shower head controls the speed, movement and droplet size of the water, so it feels like more water without using more water.
-For more bathroom design inspiration and details about our Delta fixtures click here.

 We knew for sure we wanted to use Fireclay Tile.
 Our last bathroom featured their incredible hand glazed triangle tiles in these gorgeous warm greens.
 That was the first time I asked myself if it was okay to love a bathroom, now I know for sure it’s okay because I love this one too.
 Fireclay just launched these incredible glass tiles, which are available in glossy and matte and we immediately fell in love with the matte glass.
 Like our old bathroom, we wanted some color.
 We tend to lean very neutral in our pallette choices but we also feel like a bathroom is the place you can have a little fun.
 So with a deep breath and fingers crossed we went for a bold color called Pheasant in the shower.
 The color is like the perfect cross between a deep burgandy and a rich rust.
 It is gorgeous.
 We complimented it with a floor to ceiling creamy white matte glass tile called Sparrow on the wall.
 For the floor we went with a simple white (Halite) ceramic tile.
 Since it’s not a huge bathroom we used a vertical stack bond pattern with 3”x12” tiles to trick the eye into seeing long lines.